 So what did I find when it was time to taste test?
 First off, the meat with binder had visibly less seasoning on its surface compared to the meat without binder.
 The binder may very well have helped the seasoning adhere together, but it seemed to have trouble adhering to the meat.
 As a result, there was a huge difference in flavor, texture, and juiciness, with “no binder” in the lead.

-My pulled pork recipe is now official.
+My slow cooker BBQ pulled pork sammies recipe is now official.
 No binder!
 To finish, toss in your favorite barbeque sauce, top with crunchy coleslaw, and snuggle into a toasted brioche bun.
-Summertime is served!

 Slow Cooker BBQ Pulled Pork Sammies